 The format follows the Socratic method

 The peanut gallery behind you on the sidelines is always screaming at their kids to keep their eye on the ball.
 How can a player do that and also see her own teammate behind her?
 Or even beside?
 The view from the sidelines is much clearer.
 Mirror practices moving while looking around.
+If the eyes are the window to the soul, watching your opponent's eyes often tells you more about what's about to happen than watching the ball.
+I once coached a player who was so lazy, he could reliably count on the opposing team to pass him the ball.
+I don't know how he did it, but it worked.
 Dribbling With A Friend practices the integration of peripheral vision into a decision.

 Anyhow, passing is often a terrible idea, because the fields are lumpy and your teammates aren’t very good at receiving passes yet.
 When the players are confident in their and their teammates’ abilities, they’ll pass the ball.